“Books are a uniquely portable magic.”

 Genre: Field guide

-The best companion guide for snorkellers (keep in mind that non-snorkellers can use our lass-bottom boat) that are looking to marvel at the fascinating underwater creatures of the Galapagos.
-As an added bonus, the book also details the ranges and depths at which the fish are likely to be found.
-Definitely a must-have for all those willing to check out the underwater life of the Galapagos.
+The best companion guide for snorkellers (remember that non-snorkellers can use our lass-bottom boat) who are looking to marvel at the fascinating underwater creatures of the Galapagos.
+As a bonus, the book also details the ranges and depths at which the fish will likely be found—a must-have for all those willing to check out the underwater life of the Galapagos.